GuerrillaAnalytics/proj001_lfb/README.md

   * the pipeline semantic version number has been increased from `proj001_lfb_0_0_1` to `proj001_lfb_0_1_0` to reflect the backwards compatible changes of the new L3 datasets created and the additional column in L2 incidents.
   * Execute the pipeline to build all your tables into a new namespace `proj001_lfb_0_1_0`.
   * note that an issue with `postcode_full` and `postcode_district` led us to decide that `postcode_district` is needed in L3.
 L2 code was therefore modified to pull through this field when it had previously been dropped.

+## Doing ad-hoc analytics `006_analytics`
+Here we do some analytics by creating an analytics dataset from our normal model in `L3`.

+* open `wp_003_normal_model` and read through the code.
+  * two datasets are extracted from `L3` and joined together in pandas.
+  * We do not put this analytics dataset into the pipeline until we know it is worth the investment.
+That is, until we know the same analytics dataset will be required multiple times in other workproducts.